google/WebFundamentals/src/site/tools/code_debug.markdown

 `$ cd web-starter-ki/app/styleguide/`

-Each starter file comes with it's own UX patterns:
+The Web Starter Kit starter files follow these style guidelines.
+Here's a brief run-down of the styles used in the starter files with links to find out more about the patterns:

 TODO: Create one table with three columns titled: UX Pattern, Starter File, Description.